-Graduate Teaching Fee: For students accepting graduate clinical teaching or internship positions more than 25 miles from Sherman, additional supervision fees are assessed.
-Consult the College Costs section of this Bulletin.
+Graduate Teaching Fee: For students accepting graduate clinical teaching or internship positions, positions must be within 90 miles of one of the hubs, which are Sherman, Austin, and Houston.
+Positions over 25 miles from one of the hubs will result in additional supervision fees.
+Consult the College Costs section of this Bulletin for more information.